farodia/GraphQLwithOpenFeign/README.md

          }

 ## Tests
-The following are the types of testing tools I have practiced in simple business logic.
+The following are the types of test tools I have practiced in simple business logic.

 **wireMock**: `/BookSummaryClientTest.java`